Volga Germans: Soviet deportation

 The deportation of the Volga Germans was the Soviet government's forcible transfer of the whole of the Volga German population from the Volga German Autonomous Soviet Socialist Republic, Saratov Oblast and Stalingrad Oblast to Siberia and Kazakhstan, with about half being resettled in each region.
 The Soviets, bearing in mind the collaboration of the Sudeten Germans of Czechoslovakia with Nazi Germany, decided as a precautionary measure to transfer the Volga German population.

-These deportations, which also included the deportation of the rest of the ethnic Germans from Russia, had been implemented for several years before World War II and they became particularly exhaustive on September 3, 1941, during the war.
+These deportations, which also included the deportation of the rest of the ethnic Germans from Russia, had been implemented for several years before World War II and they became particularly exhaustive on 3 September 1941, during the war.

 Of all of the ethnic German communities which lived in the Soviet Union, the Volga Germans represented the largest group of ethnic Germans which was expelled from its historical homeland.
 All of their possessions were confiscated and they were mainly deported because of their ethnicity.
-Shortly after the German invasion, on June 22, 1941, Stalin sent Beria and Molotov to the Volga German Autonomous Soviet Socialist Republic to determine a course of action for its German inhabitants.
+Shortly after the German invasion, on 22 June 1941, Stalin sent Beria and Molotov to the Volga German Autonomous Soviet Socialist Republic to determine a course of action for its German inhabitants.
 On return, they recommended the deportation of the entire German population.
-Consequently, the Central Committee of the Communist Party issued a resolution on August 12, calling for the expulsion of the entire ethnic German population.
-With this authority, Beria on August 27 issued an order entitled "On Measures for Conducting the Operation of Resettling the Germans from the Volga German Republic, Saratov, and Stalingrad Oblasts", assigning the deputy head of the NKVD, Ivan Serov, to command this operation.
+Consequently, the Central Committee of the Communist Party issued a resolution on 12 August, calling for the expulsion of the entire ethnic German population.
+With this authority, Beria on 27 August issued an order entitled "On Measures for Conducting the Operation of Resettling the Germans from the Volga German Republic, Saratov, and Stalingrad Oblasts", assigning the deputy head of the NKVD, Ivan Serov, to command this operation.
 He also allocated NKVD and Red Army troops to carry out the transfer.

-On August 26, 1941, the Council of People's Commissars of the USSR and the Central Committee of the CPSU published decrees concerning the impending deportations.
-Following that, on August 28, the Presidium of the Supreme Soviet of the USSR approved and published a decree, according to which the Germans were to be sent to various oblasts (provinces) in Siberia, Kazakhstan and others, beginning on September 3, and ending on September 20.
-On September 7, the Volga German Autonomous Soviet Socialist Republic was officially abolished, clearly showing that the Soviets considered the expulsion of the Germans final.
-August 28 later became the unofficial Day of Mourning and Memory of Russian Germans.
+On 26 August 1941, the Council of People's Commissars of the USSR and the Central Committee of the CPSU published decrees concerning the impending deportations.
+Following that, on 28 August, the Presidium of the Supreme Soviet of the USSR approved and published a decree, according to which the Germans were to be sent to various oblasts (provinces) in Siberia, Kazakhstan and others, beginning on 3 September, and ending on 20 September.
+On 7 September, the Volga German Autonomous Soviet Socialist Republic was officially abolished, clearly showing that the Soviets considered the expulsion of the Germans final.
+28 August later became the unofficial Day of Mourning and Memory of Russian Germans.